grisette: Symbolic evaluation as a library

 Grisette is a reusable symbolic evaluation library for Haskell.
 By translating programs into constraints, Grisette can help the development of program reasoning tools, including verification, synthesis, and more.

-For more details, please checkout the README.
+For more details, please checkout the README and tutorials.

 [Skip to Readme]